What is a heart PET scan?

 You should also tell your doctor about any medical conditions you have.
 For example, if you have diabetes, you may need special instructions for the test, as the fasting beforehand could affect your blood sugar levels.

 Immediately before the test, you may be asked to change into a hospital gown and to remove all of your jewelry.

 First, you will be seated in a chair.
 A technician will then insert an IV into your arm.
 Through this IV, a special dye with radioactive tracers will be injected into your veins.
 Your body needs time to absorb the tracers, so you will wait about an hour.
-During this time, a technician will affix electrodes for an electrocardiogram (ECG) onto your chest so your heart rate can also be monitored.
+During this time, a technician will attach electrodes for an electrocardiogram (ECG) to your chest so your heart rate can also be monitored.

 Next, you will undergo the scan.
 This involves lying on a narrow table attached to the PET machine.
 The table will glide slowly and smoothly into the machine.
 You will have to lie as still as possible during the scans.
 At certain times, the technician will tell you to remain motionless.
 This allows the clearest pictures to be taken.